 In the case of Stephen King and Neil Gaiman, they have been successful writing in various categories without using a pseudonym.
 Roberts and other authors have chosen to separate their books by writing under different names for each category.
 There are advantages and disadvantages to going either route—stay tuned for a post that’ll discuss this in more detail.

 If you’re driven to write in widely different niches, genres, categories, subjects… do it.
 You can certainly sell books if you’re a MultiTalented Writer, and you don’t need to tie yourself to one topic for the rest of your life.
-Your commercial success as a writer likely has very little to do with how many niches you write in, and much more to do with how much you actually write.
+Your commercial success as a writer likely has very little to do with how many niches you write in, and much more to do with how much you actually write (and market that writing).
 You’ll notice something about the multi-genre fiction writers that have been featured on this website so far: they’re very prolific.

 Perhaps the secret to being a successful multi-niche writer has nothing to do with picking a single niche: it just has to do with actually doing your work.
 So get off this website and go write.
 In any niche.
 Or in many.